imjuni/ctix/README.md

     * my_default_index.test.ts file create `export { default as myDefaultIndexTest } from './my_default_index.test'`

 ## Cons
-1. Something slow some project
+1. It may be slow for some project
-    * ctix use TypeScript compiler API, big project some slow
+    * since ctix uses TypeScript compiler API, big projects may take time to generate index files

 # What is difference module resolution?
 Most inconvenience from import statement that solve [module resolution](https://www.typescriptlang.org/docs/handbook/module-resolution.html).
 But module resolution don't helpful for entrypoint create for bundling. ctix helpful this work.